 This 72m2 orthomosaic of a coral reef, pictured, was automatically segmented and classified using RapidBenthos.

-The research team leader, AIMS machine learning/AI engineer Tiny Remmers (pictured below), said RapidBenthos allowed AIMS to more sustainably scale up and process more seafloor imagery with much less work and cost.
+Lead author, AIMS machine learning/AI engineer Tiny Remmers, said RapidBenthos allowed AIMS to more sustainably scale up and process more seafloor imagery with much less work and cost.

 AIMS is investigating how RapidBenthos can be used in conjunction with ReefScan to automate the collection as well as the analysis of reef images.